I can’t tell you how many times I’ve heard people ask this question of recovering alcoholics. “Are you sure you’re an alcoholic?”

 Only over time and with continued drug use can we see obvious physical and mental deterioration.

-Tolerance is the ability to drink a lot of alcohol without feeling or showing the effects.
+- Tolerance is the ability to drink a lot of alcohol without feeling or showing the effects.
 “I could drink everybody under the table.
-I took everyone else home,” recalled Marty Mann, the first woman to recover from alcoholism in Alcoholics Anonymous.
-Research clearly indicates that a high tolerance for alcohol is related to metabolic anomalies — in other words, alcoholics’ bodies process and eliminate alcohol differently from non-alcoholics.
+I took everyone else home,” recalled Marty Mann, the first woman to achieve long-term sobriety in A.A.
+Research clearly indicates that a high tolerance for alcohol is related to metabolic abnormalities – in other words, alcoholics’ bodies process and eliminate alcohol differently from non-alcoholics.

 Middle-stage symptoms include:

-This is the stage we associate with “real,” i.e., visibly damaged, alcoholics (the drunk passed out under the park bench).
+This is the stage we associate with “real,” i.e., visibly damaged and deteriorated alcoholics (the drunk with no shoes in the gutter).

 Late-stage symptoms include:

-An irresistible craving for alcohol, sometimes termed a “physiological imperative.”
+- Irresistible craving for alcohol, sometimes termed a “physiological imperative”

-Medical complications affecting the heart, liver, gastrointestinal system, pancreas, central nervous system.
+- Medical complications (heart, liver, gastrointestinal system, pancreas, central nervous system)

 Just as cancer doesn’t begin with a visible tumor, addiction doesn’t start when the disease is so visibly advanced that it cannot be denied.